sardana-org/sardana/doc/source/devel/howto_macros/scan_framework.rst

 Other macros in the :mod:`~sardana.macroserver.macros.examples` module illustrate more features of the scan framework.

-See also the code of the standard scan macros in the :mod:`~sardana.macroserver.macros.scan` module.

 Finally, the documentation and code of :class:`~sardana.macroserver.scan.GScan`, :class:`~sardana.macroserver.scan.SScan` and